HackCU/mercurysms/README.md

 ### Docker

-In order to make deployment easier, there's an available built image.
+In order to make deployment easier, there's a built image available.

-Needs: docker
+Needs: `docker`

 - Create a directory
 - Copy `docker_run.sh` into the directory